mykhakos/FreshPointSync/docs/source/product_page/find_products.rst

         print('No sendvices available for less than 100 CZK.')

-In the example above, a ``lambda`` function is used to search for all products, the category of which contains the word "sendvice" (the matching is case- insensitive and ignores diacritics), that are available, and cost less than 100 CZK.
+In the example above, a ``lambda`` function is used to search for all products, the category of which contains the word "sendvice" that are available and cost less than 100 CZK.
+The matching is case-insensitive and ignores diacritics.

 .. tip::